Actipro/WPF-Controls/Documentation/topics/grids/tree-control-features/item-checkboxes.md

 ## Using Default Actions to Toggle Checked State

-Default actions are executed when an item is double-tapped or `Enter` is pressed.
+Default actions are executed when an item is double-tapped or <kbd>Enter</kbd> is pressed.
 When using `CheckBox` controls in item templates, it's generally good practice to handle item [default actions](default-actions.md) and toggle the item's `IsChecked` property appropriately.

 This example code shows how to handle a default action (via the [TreeListBox](xref:@ActiproUIRoot.Controls.Grids.TreeListBox).[ItemDefaultActionExecuting](xref:@ActiproUIRoot.Controls.Grids.TreeListBox.ItemDefaultActionExecuting) event) and toggle the checked state on a `CheckableTreeNodeModel` item type that has `IsCheckable`, `IsThreeState`, and `IsChecked` properties.